PranavPudu1/jelly/README.md

 ---

+## The Story

+We were sitting in our apartment after spending 30 minutes trying to decide where to eat.
+Again.
+My roommate and I had been through this same frustrating cycle countless times - scrolling through endless Yelp listings, getting overwhelmed by too many choices, second-guessing reviews, and eventually just defaulting to the same few places we already knew.

+That's when it clicked.
+The problem wasn't a lack of options.
+It was decision fatigue from too many options presented in the wrong way.
+We wanted something simple, visual, and quick.
+Like swiping through a dating app, but for restaurants.

+We started building Jelly that night.
+The first technical challenge was figuring out how to actually personalize recommendations.
+We couldn't just sort by rating or distance - that's what every other app does.
+We needed to understand what makes a restaurant appealing beyond just the food.

+After pulling all-nighters and whiteboarding sessions, we landed on a tag-based classification system.
+Every restaurant gets tagged with attributes extracted from reviews - things like "romantic ambiance," "loud and energetic," "comfort food," "innovative dishes."
+We built scrapers for Yelp and Foursquare APIs to pull in restaurant data, reviews, and images.
+Then we used OpenAI's API to analyze reviews and automatically extract these tags.

+But tags alone weren't enough.
+We needed to weight them based on user preferences.
+That's where the questionnaire came in.
+We ask users to tell us what matters more to them: the ambiance or the food quality.
+These weights (stored as percentages that sum to 100) become the user's preference vector.

+Here's where it gets interesting.
+Each restaurant has scores for ambiance and food quality derived from review sentiment analysis.
+When a user requests recommendations, we compute a weighted score using their preference vector.
+Someone who values ambiance at 70% and food at 30% will see a completely different ordering than someone with the opposite preferences.

+We also experimented with cosine similarity for the tag system.
+User swipe behavior builds their preference profile - if you keep swiping right on Italian restaurants tagged with "cozy" and "romantic," the algorithm picks up on that.
+We represent both the user's preferences and each restaurant's attributes as vectors in the same tag space, then use cosine similarity to find the best matches.
+Higher similarity means the restaurant is more aligned with what you've historically liked.

+The result is a feed that actually feels personalized.
+Not just "restaurants near you," but "restaurants near you that match your vibe."

 ## Overview

-**Jelly** is a Tinder-style restaurant discovery application that helps users find their next dining experience through an intuitive swiping interface.
-Built with React Native and Expo, Jelly provides personalized restaurant recommendations based on user preferences, location, and dining habits.
+Jelly is a Tinder-style restaurant discovery application built with React Native and Expo.
+It provides personalized restaurant recommendations based on user preferences, location, and dining habits through an intuitive swiping interface.

 ## Features

 ### Core Functionality

-- **🎯 Swipe-Based Discovery**: Intuitive Tinder-like interface for discovering restaurants
+- **Swipe-Based Discovery**: Intuitive Tinder-like interface for discovering restaurants
   - Swipe right to save restaurants you like
   - Swipe left to pass on restaurants
   - Smooth card animations and transitions

-- **📍 Location-Based Recommendations**: Find restaurants near you
+- **Location-Based Recommendations**: Find restaurants near you
   - Real-time location tracking
   - Distance filters (< 1 mi, < 3 mi, < 5 mi)
   - View restaurant locations on maps

-- **🎨 Rich Restaurant Cards**: Beautiful, information-rich restaurant presentations
+- **Rich Restaurant Cards**: Beautiful, information-rich restaurant presentations
   - High-quality hero images
   - Ambiance photos with customer reviews
   - Popular dish photos
   - Star ratings and price levels
   - Contact information and directions

-- **🔍 Advanced Filtering**: Customize your search
+- **Advanced Filtering**: Customize your search
   - Price range filters ($, $$, $$$)
   - Distance-based filtering
   - Rating filters (4.0+, 4.5+)
   - Cuisine type filtering

-- **💾 Save Favorites**: Build your personal restaurant collection
+- **Save Favorites**: Build your personal restaurant collection
   - Save restaurants with your current preferences
   - View all saved restaurants with dynamic distance updates
   - Organize restaurants by preference weights

-- **👤 Personalized Experience**:
+- **Personalized Experience**:
   - User questionnaire for preference gathering
   - Custom restaurant sorting based on preferences
   - Ambiance vs. food quality preference weighting

-### User Interface Features
+### User Interface

-- **📱 Beautiful UI/UX**:
+- **Beautiful UI/UX**:
   - Custom theme system with consistent design language
   - Smooth animations using React Native Reanimated
   - Interactive modals for menus and photo reels
   - Loading states with custom animations
   - Error handling with user-friendly messages

-- **📸 Interactive Media**:
+- **Interactive Media**:
   - Full-screen photo reel viewer
   - Swipeable image galleries
   - Video backgrounds on splash screen
   - Instagram and TikTok social media integration

-- **🗺️ Navigation**:
+- **Navigation**:
   - Bottom tab navigation (Discover, Saved, Profile)
   - Stack navigation for onboarding flow
   - Deep linking support